 Book your holiday to Bansko with Thomas Cook for skiing and snowboarding on the Pirin Mountains and lively evenings in traditional Bulgarian tavernas.

-Glide down one of the many ski runs, or for something a bit different, try para-skiing.
-You’ll ski in tandem with a professional paraglider, before launching into the air and soaring past the snowy peaks.
-Pull on a pair of skates and zoom around the open-air rink in the town centre.
-When it’s time to kick back and relax after a hard day on the slopes, visit the spa town of Dobrinishte, just 6km away.
+Glide down one of the many ski runs, or pull on a pair of skates and zoom around the open-air rink in the town centre.
+When it’s time to kick back and relax after a hard day on the slopes, visit the spa town of Dobrinishte, just 6km away from Bansko.
 Have your aches and pains soothed in an open-air natural mineral water pool.
 Come to Bansko in the summer time to explore the mountains, lake and forests of Pirin National Park.

 Winter activities in Bansko are focused around its 75km of ski slopes.
 If you’re a confident skier, the Tomba run is an exciting downhill challenge.
-But if you’re new to the slopes, join one of the ski schools in the centre of Bansko.
-It’s a great way to learn the basics.
+But if you’re new to the slopes, join one of the ski schools in the centre of Bansko; it’s a great way to learn the basics.
 When the snow melts, the mountains become a playground for hikers, horse riders and mountain bikers.
-Head into the Bayuvi Dupki Dzhindzhiritsa Reserve to see endangered black and white firs and walk part of the E4 European long distance path, which stretches all the way from the Pyrenees to Greece.
+Head into the Bayuvi Dupki Dzhindzhiritsa Reserve to see endangered black and white fir trees and walk part of the E4 European long distance path, which stretches all the way from the Pyrenees to Greece.